dnigh45/dsc-phase-2-djrachjake/README.md

 * No data on rents
 * Data set did not include any information on unimproved lots
-* Models are not predictive.
+* Models are not predictive
 * No data on development price

 ## Bottom Line